ehildenb/reviews/algebra/algebra.md

 term-rewriting system then check membership in the relation.
 Finally, a theorem states that checking whether two types belong to the relation can be reduced to checking whether their normal forms (using the `norm` function) are equal in the algebra (via *Liebniz equality*).

-Note that the author avoids making this an iff, specifically so that the equational reasoning in the term-rewriting system must only be sound, but not necessarily complete.
-The paper calls this method the *autarkic way* because while algebraic candidates demonstrating membership in the relation are provided by an external oracle, the verification that these candidates suffice is fully checked by the theorem prover.
+Note that the author avoids proving the completeness of this method specifically so that the oracle reasoning can use whatever matching methods it wants.
+The paper calls this method the *autarkic way* because while term candidates demonstrating membership in the relation of the corresponding types are provided by an external untrusted oracle, the verification that these candidates suffice is fully checked by the theorem prover.
+In some sense, the input of term candidates can be thought of as "user-supplied", even though it's another program supplying them.

 Coq `Module`s are used to package information about reified terms (`Sym` for uninterpreted functions and `Bin` for A/AC binary operations); two environments